 Germination of spider plant seed takes a couple of weeks.
-Be careful not to transfer the seeds to different pot till it has grown a little bit.
-Spider plant does not like much movements when it is germinating.
+Be careful not to transfer the seeds to a different pot till it has grown a little bit.
+Spider plant does not like many movements when it is germinating.

-The second method is to grow spider plant from baby spiders.
-These are the little stems which rise from the plant itself.
-These are the small roots which look like a baby spider.
+The second method is to grow spider plants from baby spiders.
+These are the little stems that rise from the plant itself.
+These are the small roots that look like a baby spider.

 These spider plant babies are exceptionally delicate, and you have to be very gentle when separating it from the spider plant stem.
 You have to make sure that you do not break the roots while separating it from the stem.
 Don’t try to pull it through its source as roots are very fragile, and it will break.

 Once you get the spider roots, you can plant it immediately in the potting mix.
 If you are not ready to plant yet, then you can dip the root in a cup of water.
 The water will support the root to continue to grow until you are ready to transfer it to the soil.